KYL92/Face_analysis_android/README.md

 - Android SDK 21~30
 - Android NDK r21d
-- Need to install CMAKE in Android Studio's "SDK tools"
+- Need to install CMAKE on Android Studio

 Open the local.properties file in the project and set ndk.dir to the Android NDK folder path.